Motivic height zeta functions: Setup and notation

 \subsection{Models and heights}

 A \emph{model} of~$X$ over~$C$ is a projective flat scheme $\pi\colon\mathscr X\ra C$ whose generic fiber is equal to~$X$.
-If, moreover, the sum of the non-smooth fibers of~$\mathscr X$ and the closures $\mathscr D_\alpha$ of the divisors~$D_\alpha$ is a divisor with strict normal crossings on~$\mathscr X$, then we will say that $\mathscr X$ is a \emph{good model}.
+If, moreover, $\mathscr X$ is regular and if the sum of the non-smooth fibers of~$\mathscr X$ and the closures $\mathscr D_\alpha$ of the divisors~$D_\alpha$ is a divisor with strict normal crossings on~$\mathscr X$, then we will say that $\mathscr X$ is a \emph{good model}.
 One defines analogously good models of~$X$ over~$C_0$, or even over local rings whose field of fractions contains~$k(C)$.

-Canonical embedded resolution of singularities in characteristic zero implies that good models exist.
+Embedded resolution of singularities in characteristic zero implies that good models exist.

 We choose a good model~$\pi\colon\mathscr X\to C$ of~$X$ over~$C$.

 For every point $v\in C (k)$, we write $\mathscr B_v$ for the set of irreducible components of~$\pi^{-1}(v)$; for $\beta\in\mathscr B_v$, let $E_\beta$ be the corresponding component and $\mu_\beta$ be its multiplicty in the special fibre of~$\mathscr X$ at~$v$.
 Let $\mathscr B$ be the disjoint union of all~$\mathscr B_v$, for $v\in C (k)$.
 Let $\mathscr B_1$ be the subset of~$\mathscr B$ consisting of those $\beta$ for which the multiplicity $\mu_\beta$ equals~$1$; let $\mathscr B_{1,v}=\mathscr B_1\cap\mathscr B_v$.